AlonCang/Local/DarkestDark/Daily Report.md

 	- HOWEVER!
 Inventory is using Select() to access the string, int kvp.
 	- Journal is a string, string (name + text).
 So i dont think i can use Select() for this.
 Ill see what i can do.
 	- Commiting changes hoping master wll help
+		- rewrite the journal code so it would be broken down to step by step using foreeach loops
+		- Do the same for inventory

 Thursday 09/04/2020:
 -------------------------